KDAB/cxx-qt/book/src/concepts/inheritance.md

 See [the Qt docs](https://doc.qt.io/qt-6/qabstractlistmodel.html) for more details on the specific subclassing requirements.
 These methods are then made accessible by using `cxx_qt::inherit!`.

-Methods can be declared inside `cxx_qt::inherit!` in the same format as in plain CXX, with the same restrictions regarding which types can be used.
+Methods can be declared inside `cxx_qt::inherit!` in `extern "C++"` blocks similar to C++, with the same restrictions regarding which types can be used.
 Additionally, the `self` type must be either `self: Pin<&mut Self>` or `&self`.

 The declared methods will be case-converted as in other CXX-Qt APIs.